bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

     Title: Download installer components
     Suggested Answer: Yes

 The installer program and parameters will be downloaded.
-This may take a few minutes.
+This may take a minute or so.
+Next we configure the region for the unit and the root password.
+Note that all of these parameters can be changed by the user once the unit actually comes up.

     Title: Select your location
     Description: Continent or region